Medicine Without Medicine: The Radical Cure of a Beloved Cult Doctor

 John Sarno

 From high school until my mid-20s, I lived with debilitating stomach issues that controlled my life.
-Every decision revolved around a simple question: Would there be a bathroom nearby?
+Every decision revolved around a simple question: Would a bathroom be nearby?
 Could I manage a 45-minute subway ride to have dinner with my dad?

 My primary care doctor dismissed my concerns with a wave of his hand.
 "It's all in your head," he said.
 "This happens to girls in their 20s."